ganeshpc/node-file-server-no-library/README.md

 #### In progress
 * Upload File (bus boy parses the incoming request body and separates headers and file data from the form-data request body.
 It will emit chunks of the file data from req body as them come)
+* Next step is to replace the busboy library with the own code.

 #### References